iPhone photography in the RAW

 Sebastiaan: Totally.
 Of course, the iPhone already has an amazing camera.
 A lot of people actually start with the thought, "Why would I even want to change from the stock camera app?"
 The reality of it is RAW is a way to get a lot more freedom when you're editing your photo.

-If you're already doing stuff like editing your photos in Instagram, or maybe using apps like Lightroom, or Darkroom, or VSCO, using RAW is a really good way to give yourself a bit more freedom to get more of your shot.
+If you're already doing stuff like editing your photos in Instagram, or maybe using apps like Lightroom (opens in new tab), or Darkroom (opens in new tab), or VSCO (opens in new tab), using RAW is a really good way to give yourself a bit more freedom to get more of your shot.

 Getting RAW with your iPhone photography